ftrias/TeensyGProf/README.md

 The script will go into an infinite loop processing all the runs that it detects.
 So you can restart Teensy without having to restart `readfile.py`.

 Patches
 ---------------

 The files below must be added (or modified if already existing).
 They are located in the Teensyduino install directory, which is a part of Arduino.
 On the Mac, they are in `/Applications/Arduino.app/Contents/Java/hardware/teensy/avr`.

-1. In the same directory as `boards.txt`, create `boards.local.txt` with these contents.
+1. In the same directory as `boards.txt`, create `boards.local.txt` with the following contents.
 If the file exists, add to the end.
+This will add the menu options.

 ```
 menu.gprof=Profile